 Note: Before start using the analytics make sure that you have configured the Cycle time tracking for the respective board.
 You can choose which columns from your workflow to be included in the analytics as well as for the calculation of the card "cycle time".

 To learn how to configure cycle time per board, please check the dedicated article.

-The "How Many" chart aims to tell you the minimum amount of items that you can get done within the next “x” days.
-For example, you can use it if you’ve got a product update scheduled for March 30th and you wish to know how many features you can finish by then.
+The "How Many" Monte Carlo simulation aims to tell you the minimum amount of work items that you can get done within the next “x” days.
+For example, you can use it if you’ve got a deadline scheduled for July 7th and you wish to know how many tasks can be finished by then.

 The Monte Carlo simulation consists of three charts:

 - Monte Carlo (3)

 The horizontal axis of the "Throughput Basis" (1) is a representation of time, while the vertical one shows the daily throughput.
 The high points of the charts represent the maximum throughput of any of the days in the chart, while the low points represent the minimum number of tasks that were completed.
 Hovering over the dots will give you summarized information about the number of tasks that have been completed that day.
 The line between the dots visualizes the rises and drops of your team productivity.

 The Throughput Navigator (2) allows you to zoom in and out of a specific interval within the selected time frame.
 This way you can generate different Monte Carlo simulation without having to reset the general time frame every time.

 Monte Carlo (3), which is the bottom chart is direct visualization of the results of the simulation in the form of a probabilistic distribution.
 The horizontal axis visualizes the total work items that will probably be completed within the selected future date.
 The vertical axis shows how many instances of a certain result occurred during the trials.